 Geomatics is an exciting profession that fuses land surveying, geographic information systems (GIS), and advanced computer technology.
 Geomatics professionals use an integrated approach to measuring, analyzing and managing spatial data, employing high-tech equipment like Geographic Information Systems (GIS), Global Positioning Systems (GPS), digital photogrammetry, digital total stations, satellite and terrestrial remote sensing to create a detailed but understandable picture of the Earth's natural and man-made features.

 This program bridges two different disciplines and departments: Allied Health and Management.
-The Bachelor of Science in Health Care Management offers emphasis in most of the Allied Health majors offered at Oregon Tech.
+The Health Care Management degree fully prepares students to assume managerial and supervisory positions in the healthcare industry.

 Health Informatics is the study and application of how health data are collected, stored and communicated; how those data are processed into useful health information; and how computer and telecommunications technology can be applied to support these processes.